telefonicaid/kafnus-connect/doc/technical_configuration.md

 "transforms.MongoPrefix.prefix": "my_prefix_"
 ```

 The split keys are the recommended configuration.
-None of these prefix values should be null or empty.
+If a prefix is omitted or left empty, it is treated as an empty string and the field is left unchanged.

 ##### Architecture Alignment